DKNorad/shakes_and_fidget_web_bot/README.md

 # Shakes & Fidget Web Bot

 ### Description:
 A bot that automatically performs most of the repeatable tasks in the game.

+**Note:** This is a learning project.
+The program is against S&F General Terms and Conditions.
+Using it could lead to a ban in the game.

 ### Locations/Tasks:
 #### Done: